eljojo/faircamp-fork/ARCHITECTURE.md

 robust than the `@media (scripting)` feature (which is not yet sufficiently available in all browsers and also misses JavaScript being blocked by way of plugins sometimes).

+## Behavior around release and track extras

+Release extras are by default bundled inside release downloads (zip archives).
+If bundled release extras and track extras are enabled, track extras will be included inside release downloads.

+The presence of release and track extras can cause downloads (archive or seperate) to be generated even if there are no download formats (release_downloads/track_downloads) configured (!).